tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 Since we had to create an extra column (row_num) while cleaning our data, it is only reasonable to delete it once we are done.

 #### EXPLORATORY DATA ANALYSIS (EDA)
+Here we will query our dataset to answer particular questions for us.

 ### CHALLENGES